MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-events-isolated.md

 ## How to define an isolated event

-To support isolated events, the [InternalEvent](attributes/devenv-internalevent-attribute.md) for methods includes the `Isolated` attribute, which is to `false` by default:
+To support isolated events, the [BusinessEvent](attributes/devenv-businessevent-attribute.md), [IntegrationEvent](attributes/devenv-integrationevent-attribute.md), and [InternalEvent](attributes/devenv-internalevent-attribute.md) include the `Isolated` boolean argument, which is to `false` by default.

 ```al
 [InternalEvent(IncludeSender: Boolean, Isolated: Boolean)]
 ```

-To define an isolated event, set the `Isolated` attribute, which is to `true`, for example:
+To define an isolated event, set the `Isolated` argument, which is to `true`.

 ```al
 [InternalEvent(true, true)]